10 Ways to Make Your Online Forms as Convenient as Possible for Users

 It’s easy to get overwhelmed by long forms on mobile devices.

 People mentally calculate their “interaction cost” when they encounter online forms.
 The higher the interaction cost (due to a complex, hard-to-read, or poorly designed form), the less likely users are to complete it.
 Keeping forms brief is essential.
 Beyond that, there are many steps you can take to make your online forms as convenient for users as possible.
-Here are 10 of them.
+Here are 10 steps on how to make your online forms convenient for your users.

 1. Help Users with Data Entry Whenever Possible